 Security in the Olympic Village is super tight to protect the athletes and keep them focused on their events without distraction from the media — or their parents.
 It's frequently described as having a "first day of camp" or "first day of college" vibe, which obviously lends itself to seizing a rare moment of freedom.

-5. Group Sex Happens
+5. Group Sex Happens At The Olympics

-That same ESPN report contains a particularly juicy tidbit about a "whirlpool orgy" that unfolded between some Germans, Canadians, and Austrians at the 2010 Winter Games in Vancouver.
+Call it a relay race or a team sport, the Olympic Village is no stranger to a group sex situation.
+The same ESPN report contains a particularly juicy tidbit about a "whirlpool orgy" that unfolded between some Germans, Canadians, and Austrians at the 2010 Winter Games in Vancouver.